untuned/RuneAudio/backup-restore/README.md

 How To
 ---
 **Issues**
-- RuneAudio 'Backup' works but `redis-cli save` was missing before backup
+- RuneAudio 'Backup' works but does not save database before backup
 - Restore with 'Upload' was disabled for pending code

 **Fixes**